offen/docker-volume-backup/test/README.md

 A multinode setup will contain one manager (`manager`) and two worker nodes (`worker1` and `worker2`).

-If a test is expected to run in the context of a node other than the `manager`, the hostname can be put in the `.multinode` file.
+If a test is expected to run in the context of a node other than the `manager`, you can create a `.context` file containing the name of the node you want the test to run in.

-> [!IMPORTANT]
-> When running against a multi-node setup and targeting a non-manager node, the test script will automatically deploy a stack named `test_stack` based on the compose file in the test directory.
-> This is required because the non-manager node cannot deploy the stack itself from within the test script.
-> This also means, you cannot mount local directories created in your test script, as the containers are already created when the script runs.
-> You can work around this limitation by creating named volumes and then `docker cp`ing the contents your test needs to inspect.
+E.g. if your script `02run.sh` is expected to be run on `worker2`, create a file called `02run.sh.context` with the content `worker2`